-\ Polychlorinated biphenyl (PCB): A kind of organic compound: PCBs were formerly used for thermal media, insulating oils, coatings, and other applications because they excel in terms of heat resistance and electrical insulation.
+Polychlorinated biphenyl (PCB): A kind of organic compound; PCBs were formerly used for thermal media, insulating oils, coatings, and other applications because they excel in terms of heat resistance and electrical insulation.
 However, because of poor degradability and high toxicity, PCB production was discontinued in 1972.
-Nevertheless, little progress has been made with regard to disposal, and the managers responsible for storage are required to place it under strictly controlled development of society by
+Nevertheless, little progress has been made with regard to disposal, and the managers responsible for storage are required to place it under strictly controlled conditions.